 An overly wet dough with no elasticity or spring-back.

-A term coined by Scott Wiener of Scott's Pizza Tours where you place your plate next to the pizza tray, grab a slice by the edge of its crust, and pull it horizontally onto the plate.
-This prevents the slice from drooping and the toppings from sliding off.
+A term coined by Scott Wiener of Scott's Pizza Tours where a slice of pizza is pulled, horizontally, from the serving tray onto the plate.
+This prevents the slice from drooping and the hot toppings from sliding off.

 A preferment similar to a poolish or biga.
 It can include part of the flour and yeast and all or a part of the water to be used in the final dough, and is combine with additional flour, water, yeast and salt to make the final dough.
 The sponge can be allowed to ferment and mature (ripen) at room temperature, under refrigeration, or a combination of both.